heidenreich/theironyard.github.io/source/academy/mobile-engineering/faq/index.markdown

 Here are the details of our financing plan:

 - $1,000 deposit to secure your seat when you are accepted to the program
-- $2,000 on the first day of class (total payments at this point amount to 1/3 of the total)
+- $2,000 on the first day of class
 - After that, you'll make $1,000 monthly installments until your balance is paid off.
 - No fees or interest.